whitneyburton/portfolios/students/1711-front/michael-gatewood/20180420-michael-gatewood-m3.md

 ### Playing a Part

-I attended Wrap-Ups and community events such as demos and SAV events.
+I attended Wrap-Ups and community events such as demos and SAB events.
 I was also an active participant in all retros.
 I tried to be helpful to lower mods.
 However, this was a tough module for me and with a slow start out of the gate, I needed to focus most of my energy on learning the material and being promoted to Mod 4.

 ------------------